-Turkish Tea is black tea prepared using “çaydanlık” which are two stacked kettles.
+Turkish Tea is black tea prepared using a two stacked kettle called a “çaydanlık”.
 It is served in small tulip-shaped glasses sometimes along with a dessert called Qurabiya which is Turkish shortbread.
-Turkish tea does include milk, but cubes of beet sugar are added for taste.
+Turkish tea does not include milk, but cubes of beet sugar are added for taste.

 Arabic tea is served with breakfast, after lunch, and with dinner.
-It is considered rude to refuse tea since it denotes the host’s generosity and hospitality.
-It is strong dark mix, brewed with sugar and has a large variety of flavors.
-From Hibiscus, mint, to anise, cinnamon and chamomile tea.
+It symbolizes a host’s generosity and hospitality and it is therefore considered rude to refuse tea.
+It is a strong dark mix, brewed with sugar and has a large variety of flavors; from Hibiscus, mint, anise, cinnamon to chamomile tea.
 It can be served with milk or without and presented in long glasses.
-Arabic Mint tea is used a palate cleanser, chamomile as a stress reliever and cinnamon tea as protector against heart disease.
+Arabic Mint tea is used as a palate cleanser, chamomile as a stress reliever and cinnamon tea as a protector against heart disease.

 Argentine Yerba Mate Tea

 Yerba Mate is an infusion made from dried leaves of Ilex paraguariensis which is poured into a cup/gourd about two thirds high.
 Boiled water is added and then passed on to the next person.
 It is sipped through a silver straw and is considered as a way of life.
 Sharing the Yerba Mate is a symbol of friendship.
 Although it has tons of benefits, it has an acquired taste.
 If you haven’t been introduced to Yerba Mate as a child, there’s a chance you might find the strong aftertaste difficult to get used to.
 Due to its high caffeine content, Yerba Mate is often had in the morning as an energy booster.